MicrosoftDocs/OData-docs/Odata-docs/webapi-8/overview/overview.md

 ---
-title:  "OData Web API 8 Overview"
+title:  "ASP.NET Core OData 8 Overview"
 description: A high-level overview of OData Web API, its benefits and common use cases.
 date:   2022-09-05
 ms.date: 9/5/2022